Thryft/.github/deployment_guide.md

 ```
 To call this script, use the following command: `` /bin/bash ./deploy_app.sh $DOCKER_LOGIN/$IMAGE_NAME:$TAG $DOCKER_LOGIN $DOCKER_PWD``.
 Not that the capitalised words with money signs in front are actually environment variables, which brings me to......

+Note that this deployment script might fail on linux if the line seperators are not set to LF (The default option on pycharm is CRLF so the script will likely throw an error.)
+Simply change the line separators to LF and save the file to fix this.

 ##### 2. Setting up CircleCI